canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

 {% include hidden.html content=whatisadifferential id="whatisadifferential" title="Aside: what <em>is</em> a differential?" %}

-## Questin 4: Computing a differential
+## Question 4: Computing a differential

 For a particular system of two particles whose masses can vary, the total momentum is given by